 Though not required, it would be great if you have already taken a Green Tortoise trip and have a feeling for what our adventures are all about!
 Applicants with a driver's license and clean DMV record will carry some weight.
 Lastly, you should be easy to talk with, personable and able to laugh at yourself.
 This is not your standard, straight-laced office job!
 Ours is a fun, funky office, and while we expect you to do your job well, we are planning vacations here, not trading stocks.

-The seasonal term of employment is April 24 through September 15.
-Starting pay is $10.24 per hour.
+The seasonal term of employment is Spring through Fall.
 Please fill out an online application to apply for this job.
 No calls, please.

 Campus Ambassador Recruitment 2011

 Hi, I'm Jimmy and I've been tasked with selecting a team of students to represent the Green Tortoise on your University Campus.
 I'm looking for people who love to travel, socialize and see new places!

 - You'll earn free travel!
 Every ten trips that other students book from your recommendation gets you a free fare.